-What is the logo, the name of the organization, and the mission statement of the organization?
+What is the logo, the name of the organisation, and the mission statement of the organisation?

 Who are the people behind the team?
 This element should be placed at the beginning when being a start-up and at the end when being a scale-up.

-What problem does the organization solve for its beneficiaries or customers?
+What problem does the organisation solve for its beneficiaries or customers?

 5. Market size

-What is the size of the total addressable market (TAM) the organization is competing in?
+What is the size of the total addressable market (TAM) the organisation is competing in?